 Catch a Show

-Image Credit: R. Kennedy for Visit Alexandria
+Image Credit: Rusty Kennedy for Visit Alexandria

-To catch a show in Alexandria, you can take your pick from places like The Birchmere: America’s Legendary Music Hall, which hosts the biggest names in country, folk, rock, bluegrass and jazz and was described by the Washington Post as “the best listening club in America.”
+To catch a show in Alexandria, you can take your pick from places like The Birchmere: America’s Legendary Music Hall, which hosts the biggest names in country, folk, rock, bluegrass and jazz and was described by The Washington Post as “the best listening club in America.”
 Theater fans will love South Old Town’s The Little Theatre of Alexandria, the oldest award-winning theater in the D.C.
 Metro region, and one of the few community theaters in the country with its own building.
 In North Old Town, MetroStage is a professional theater with a regular rotation of fabulous plays and musicals.
 The Alexandria Symphony Orchestra is also a can’t-miss for world-class performances.
 You can also catch the latest films at AMC Hoffman Center 22 in Alexandria’s Carlyle neighborhood, or Regal Cinemas at Potomac Yard north of Old Town.

 Solve a Mystery